Hug0lmn/Financial-Regulation-RAG/README.md

 ## Next Steps

 ### Next direct steps
+- Get faster answers by tweaking LLM generation.
-- Get reliable LLM answers end-to-end so the RAG outputs meet your quality bar.
+- Get reliable LLM answers end-to-end so the RAG outputs meet the quality bar.
 - Pick a stronger, hardware-friendly model (and tweak the RAG) to lift answer quality.

 ### 1. Expand and Diversify the Regulatory Corpus